marcp/drone-logger/Readme.md

+# drone-logger (marc.poris@gmail.com)

-## Spring Boot File Upload / Download Rest API Example
+**Note**: I started with the Spring Boot File Upload / Download Rest API Example

+**TODO**:

+1. More test coverage (this should have been done first)
+2. Optimize for 10MB log file (try using Jackson Streaming API)

-**Tutorial**: [Uploading an Downloading files with Spring Boot](https://www.callicoder.com/spring-boot-file-upload-download-rest-api-example/)
+From here on down is from the README of the Spring Boot File Upload / Download Rest API Example **Tutorial**: [Uploading an Downloading files with Spring Boot](https://www.callicoder.com/spring-boot-file-upload-download-rest-api-example/)

 ## Steps to Setup